opengisch/QgisModelBaker/docs/docs/user_guide/import_workflow.md

 ### Extra Meta Attribute File

 A `toml` or `ini` file can contain values for [meta attributes](../../background_info/meta_attributes/) (like `qgis.modelbaker.dispExpression`) instead of having them directly in the `ili` file.

+### Translation

+When the imported model is a translation model (`TRANSLATION OF`) you can choose choose whether the database structure should be created using the translation language or the language of the original model.

 ## 4. Run ili2db Sessions